stephanwesten/MailRelay/README.md

 Email relay with web form and API.
 Toggle between personal/work addresses, built with Cloudflare Workers + MailChannels

-# MailRally - Project Specifications
+# Project Specifications

 ## Overview

-MailRally is an email relay service built on Cloudflare Workers using MailChannels.
+MailRelay is an email relay service built on Cloudflare Workers using MailChannels.
 It provides both a web interface and REST API for sending emails to pre-configured personal and work addresses.

 -----